antelle/atom-codesearch/README.md

 Open *Find with CodeSearch* window

+### Code Search: Reindex Project

+Reindex project files: there's no option to auto reindex at the moment.

 ### Index management

 If you're using Google CodeSearch, please use `cindex` to purge or manage your index.